 - UV arm covers from Daiso which many Japanese women wear anyway to avoid getting a tan.

 Depending on your job’s dress code and preference, any of these suggestions will keep your tattoos covered while also keeping you cool in the heat.
+For many of the jobs on the board you’ll want to cover up when you go to the interview.
+During this time you may want to ask about dress codes particularly in summer, as it’s a little harder to cover those tattoos when it’s so むしむし (humid) outside.

 Swimming pools and gyms can be more challenging depending on how many tattoos you have and where they are.
 Here you could try: